A dynamic of flavors and texture, this breakfast with millet and spiced beets will definitely make you want to eat millet for breakfast...

 - Cover them and let them dry heat for about 2 minutes in moderate heat.
 This will let them release their flavors.

-- Add ginger powder, mix well and add your oil.
+- Add ginger powder, mix well and add your oil of choice

-- Bring the beetroots, stir and cover to let them cook for 3 minutes
+- Bring the beetroots, stir and cover to cook for 3 minutes

-- Slightly cover the spiced beets with some water, Increase the heat to let the boiling start.
+- Slightly cover the spiced beets with boiling water.
+Increase the heat to let the boiling start.

 - Once the boiling has started, lower the heat to moderate, and let the beets simmer for about 15 minutes.

-- Now on a plate, using a round cutter of medium size, put your warmed millet and press it using the back of a spoon.
+- Now on a plate, using a rounded cookie cutter of medium size, put your warmed millet and press it using the back of a spoon.

-- Add the spiced beetroot and finish with freshly shredded coconut.
+- Add the spiced beets and finish with freshly shredded coconut.

-- Add the cooking juice from beetroots to add moisture.
+- Add the cooking juice from the beets to add moisture.

-- You can add some syrup if you want to.
+- You can add some sweetener, but this is optional.

 - You can prepare this recipe the night before if you are running out of time in the morning.

 - Make extra beets and keep them in your fridge for up to 5 days.